is-hoku/goa-sample/README.md

 ```
 make migrate
 ```
-And you have to do something like generating sql files...
+You must generate SQL files of the table definition and run the sqlc command.
-Run this and everything will be file.
+Run this and everything will be fine.
 ```
 make auto
 ```